 Like chocolate, ice cream is not a good choice for the car because of its potential for melting before it is eaten.
-It’s fine if going from the ice cream shop to home, but not want you want to deal with if you will be in the car for several hours.
+It’s fine if you’re going from the ice cream shop to home, but not something you want to deal with if you will be in the car for several hours.

 This list of the best (and worst) road trip snacks for kids will make your next road trip easier by preventing messes while keeping your kids full and happy.

 For more tips, see our ultimate guide to family road trips, how to pack for road trips like a pro, how to handle kids and car sickness, how to save time on road trips, and essential items for a successful road trip with kids.
 And check out our comprehensive guide to happy travel with kids.

 If you will be flying, see my best and worst airplane snacks for kids.